erlehmann/libglitch/README.markdown

 libglitch makes 8-bit sounds in the spirit of viznut's [“algorithmic symphonies”][1], using a small language not entirely unlike Forth.
 Included is a small programm reading formulas from the command line.
 GNU/Linux users may try “./glitter.py glitch_machine!a10k4h1f!aAk5h2ff!aCk3hg!ad3e!p!9fm!a4kl13f!aCk7Fhn | aplay -f u8” for playback.

-For editing and visual effects, try “./glitched.py [filename] | aplay -f u8”.
-Controls are the arrow keys (to move the cursor around), page up / page down (to change the opcode) and space (to reset the opcode).
+For editing and visual effects, try “./glitched.py [filename]”.
+Controls are the arrow keys (to move the cursor around), page up / page down (to change the opcode), space (to for no opcode), t (for the counter) and all hexadecimal digit keys (for insertion of the corresponding characters).

 libglitch is inspired by a [comment from madgarden][2], who kindly provided the [opcodes][3] he uses in his iPhone application and [some source code][4].
+There is also a [Scala implementation][5].

 [1]: http://countercomplex.blogspot.com/2011/10/algorithmic-symphonies-from-one-line-of.html